Career Definition for a Marine Engineer

 Aspiring marine engineers, like all engineers, should have a strong aptitude for math and physics, and the ability to think both independently and work collaboratively.
 They should also have the patience for work that undergoes rounds of changes and takes years to complete.

 Career and Economic Outlook

-The need for marine engineers was expected to grow by 10% from 2012-2022, due to demand for vessels that create less pollution, according to the U.S. Bureau of Labor Statistics (BLS).
-The average salary for marine engineers as of May 2012 was $88,100.
+The need for marine engineers and naval architects was expected to grow by 12% from 2016-2026, due to demand for vessels that create less pollution, according to the U.S. Bureau of Labor Statistics (BLS).
+The median salary for marine engineers and naval architects as of May 2017 was $90,970.

 Alternate Career Options

 With a bachelor's degree in petroleum engineering, or sometimes in chemical or mechanical engineering, these professionals then seek employment developing and designing ways to extract gas and oil from below the surface of the earth.
-Employment prospects should be very good during the 2012-2022 decade, with 26% growth predicted by the BLS.
-As of May 2012, these engineers earned an annual median salary of $130,280, per the BLS.
+Employment prospects should be good during the 2016-2026 decade, with 15% growth predicted by the BLS.
+As of May 2017, these engineers earned an annual median salary of $132,280, per the BLS.

 Average job growth of 7% from 2016-2026 was projected for sales engineers who sell technological and scientific services and products to businesses, according to BLS information.
 They earned a median wage of $98,720 per year in 2017, per the BLS, and normally had a bachelor's degree in engineering or a similar field.